CBKarlsen/DAT250/src/expass2.md

     - option
     - votes

-These files I created as speciefied in the lab model and i used the IntelliJ IDE generative tool to create the getters and setters for the classes.
+These files I created as speciefied in the lab model and I used the IntelliJ IDE generative tool to create the getters and setters for the classes.
-Everything was working fine until I started the next step.

 ### Step 3:
 Setting up the "test", HTTP client in intelliJ was quite difficult when i did not have the working logic behind the files.
 This is my first time doing something like this so i tried my way forward.
 I started with a POST request to create a user. which worked, did not have time to implement the email field.
 Then a GET call to se the users I had created which showed first one, then two users.
 The i tried to DELETE and to my suprise that worked aswell.

 ### Step 4:
-This was a real challenge for me, I found this to be really difficult to work on this project as there was some vague examples and I don´t understand it well.
-I think my lack of understanding made me over complicate a lot of stuff.
-I got some things to work and some other things not to work.
-However i tried to debug and find out what i was doing wrong.
-One of my challenges was to implement a way to change username.
-I do not know if it works as i tried really hard in my HTTP client to test it, i only got bad requests.
-So I started doing the assignment all over this weekend which lead to a lot of slip ups by me.
-The assignment is hurried along and i am not happy with the result.
-I will try to do better next time.
+- PollController: Manages polls and votes, allowing users to create polls, cast votes, and update or delete polls.
+- UserController: Manages user data, allowing users to be created and queried by username.
+- The PollManager creates 4 hashmaps.
+One for users, one for poll, userpolls, and pollvotes.
+This is to "manage" the data.
+It facilitates the creation and management of polls, allows users to vote, and ensures proper clean-up when polls are deleted.
+- The VoteController provides a way to retrieve a list of all votes through an HTTP GET request to /votes.
+- The PollManager handles the underlying logic of retrieving and managing the votes.
+- The response will contain a set of Vote objects, and the operation will always return an HTTP 200 OK response with the list of votes in the body.

 Files:
 - [UserController.java](https://github.com/CBKarlsen/DAT250/blob/master/src/main/java/com/example/demo/controller/UserController.java)